 Does my child?
-How can I help? □Understand the Code of Conduct for School Bus Travel?
-Read the Code of Conduct for School Bus Travel.
-Bus \Box Know the bus number and stop to school?
-Ensure you child is capable of travelling independently. \Box Know the bus number and stop from school?
-Practice walking your child to and from their bus stop.
-Know what to do if they miss their normal stop?
-Ensure your child stays back from the road and waits until the bus stops.
-Need a school bus buddy?
-Discuss what to do if your child misses their stop; stay on the bus and tell the driver, don't get off at the next stop. \Box Know their wet season backup travel plans? □ Discuss wet season backup travels plans.
-Understand that they must follow directions outlined by the CHO.
-Refer to the Coronavirus (COVID-19) website for further information. □ Ensure your child is following directions by the CHO e.g. parents must supply and ensure any student 12 years or older is wearing a mask.
-Refer to the Coronavirus (COVID-19) website for further information. \Box Know the safest pathway to school? □ Practice walking to and from school.
-Walk □ Know how to cross a road safety? \Box Set an example, always use the crossings.
-3 □ Have a walking buddy? □ Be sure to wait for traffic to stop before crossing. \Box Know the safest pathway to school? □ Practice walking to and from school.
-Car □ Know how to cross a road safety? \Box Set an example, always use the crossings.
-0 □ Have a walking buddy?
-Be sure to wait for traffic to stop before crossing. \Box Know the safest pathway to school? \Box Practice walking to and from school. a \Box Know how to cross a road safety? \Box Set an example, always use the crossings.
-Bike □ Have a walking buddy?
-Be sure to wait for traffic to stop before crossing. \Box Have a bike helmet? \Box Discuss the safest places to cross the roads.
+How can I help? ☐ Understand the Code of Conduct for School Bus Travel? ☐ Read the Code of Conduct for School Bus Travel. ☐ Know the bus number and stop to school? ☐ Ensure you child is capable of travelling independently. \square Know the bus number and stop from school? ☐ Practice walking your child to and from their bus stop.
+Bus ☐ Know what to do if they miss their normal stop? ☐ Ensure your child stays back from the road and waits until the bus stops. □ Need a school bus buddy? ☐ Discuss what to do if your child misses their stop; stay on the bus and tell the driver, don't get off at the next stop. ☐ Know their wet season backup travel plans? \square Discuss wet season backup travels plans. ☐ Understand that they must follow directions outlined by the CHO as required. ☐ Ensure your child is following directions by the CHO as required. ☐ Know the safest pathway to school? \square Practice walking to and from school.
+Walk ☐ Know how to cross a road safety? \square Set an example, always use the crossings. × □ Have a walking buddy? ☐ Be sure to wait for traffic to stop before crossing. \square Know the safest pathway to school? \square Practice walking to and from school.
+Car ☐ Know how to cross a road safety? ☐ Set an example, always use the crossings. ) □ Have a walking buddy? ☐ Be sure to wait for traffic to stop before crossing. ☐ Know the safest pathway to school? ☐ Practice walking to and from school. d) ☐ Know how to cross a road safety? \square Set an example, always use the crossings.
+Bike □ Have a walking buddy? ☐ Be sure to wait for traffic to stop before crossing. ☐ Have a bike helmet? \square Discuss the safest places to cross the roads.